RedouaneElyakhlifi/REST-API---Raw-PHP/README.md

 # REST-API---Raw-PHP
 I will make full CRUD API system.
-No authentication YET.

 REST API without using frameworks such as Symfony or Laravel.